gajus/react-css-modules/README.md

 This will map both [ICSS](https://github.com/css-modules/icss) classes to the target element.

-However, I encourage you to use composing whenever possible.
+However, I encourage you to use composition whenever possible.
+Composition promotes better separation of markup from style sheets using semantics that would be hard to achieve without CSS modules.
 You can enforce one CSS class name per `className` using [`allowMultiple` option](#usage).